Skip to content

 FREE

-This exhibition will close permanently in January 2025.
+This exhibition closed permanently in January 2025.
 We apologise for any inconvenience.
+We preserve it digitally here:

 This exhibition focuses on Cypriot artefacts in the collection of the National Museum of Ireland, many of which have never been exhibited before.